momario/php-template/README.md

 # php-template-master
-Simple and easy to use php template.
+Simple and easy to use PHP template.

 ## INSTALLATION
 * copy the php-template-master folder into your workspace
 * run your webserver
 * access the page from your browser: server_name/php-template-master
-* that's it! :rofl:

 ## CONFIG
 **core/config.php**<br />